 Threat Protection will prevent your devices from being infected with malware by blocking access to malicious websites and checking the files you download.
 It also stops web trackers before they can intrude your browsing activity, while hindering those intrusive and malicious ads from loading on the page you visit.

-It is worth noting that even if it looks quite similar on the surface, the Threat Protection tool does not exactly work as other antivirus software does - for example, it's limited in its scope only to scan executable files without monitoring processes for suspect behavior.
+It is worth noting that even if it looks quite similar on the surface, the Threat Protection tool does not exactly work as other antivirus software does.
+For example, its scope limits to scan executable files only, without monitoring processes for suspect behavior.
 However, it can still enlarge the security grip of your NordVPN subscription, guarding you from some cyber threats that regular VPN services don't usually block.

 NordVPN is a secure, fast and reliable service ideal for torrenting safely, streaming and bypassing online censorship at ease.
 Turning on its Double VPN system, all your internet traffic will be encrypted not one but twice.
-For users ready to commit to its longest plan, a the monthly price comes down to around the $3.00 mark (opens in new tab).
+For users ready to commit to its longest plan, a the monthly price comes down to around the $3.99 mark.

 Norton antivirus is a trusted software that include a really useful firewall and cloud backup space.
 Powered by AI machine-learning, it secures your devices against viruses, malware, spyware and ransomware.